https://beta.qima.com/consumer-products

 Benefits of a Pre-Customs Clearance Inspection

-Performing a PEO inspection holds significant benefits for businesses importing goods to Mexico.
-The primary reasons to order a PEO inspection include:
+Conducting a PEO inspection offers significant benefits for businesses importing goods into Mexico.

 Without a PEO inspection, importers may incur a variety of other expenses.
 Fines for providing inaccurate information, penalties for undeclared goods, and tax omissions are common pitfalls that increase operational costs.
 Additionally, demurrage charges, a charge raised when the full container is not moved out of the port for unpacking within the designated time, can further inflate the cost of goods.
 These cumulative expenses not only affect your company's bottom line but can also lead to increased prices for consumers, impacting your overall market competitiveness.

-Read more about the regulatory requirements of Mexico and learn to comply: What Is NOM Certification for Mexico?
+Read more about Mexico’s regulatory requirements and how to comply: What Is NOM Certification for Mexico?

 How Does the PEO Inspection Process Work?